Gemini Spark Explained: What It Is, Do You Get It, and Is It Free?

 If you are comparing Google's ecosystem against the alternatives before spending anything, our guides to ChatGPT vs Gemini for everyday use and which AI chatbot is worth paying for cover the tradeoffs.
 And if the whole "AI that does things for you" category is new to you, start with what an AI agent actually is -- Spark is one of the clearest examples of it.

-The bottom line: Gemini Spark is a real, working personal AI agent with sensible guardrails, but today it is a paywalled, invite-limited preview.
-Get it if you already have Ultra; otherwise wait for it to reach a plan you actually own.
+The bottom line: Gemini Spark is a real, working personal AI agent with sensible guardrails, and it is no longer the US-only Ultra curiosity it launched as -- but it is still paywalled and still blocked in the UK and the EU.
+Use it if you already pay for Google AI Pro or Ultra.
+Otherwise, wait for it to reach a plan and a country you actually have.

 Frequently Asked Questions